junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Chapter titles "In your eyes" "Inside my minds": "your" and "my" mean both of them

+Chap.
+6 the shrinking body, the lost mass becomes energy, that's the mass-energy equivalence

 ### Dean's mental state

 ≈S08E01-07